 To get an idea of the rarity and potential value of your 2009 Lincoln Bicentennial Cent, follow these steps:

 - Identify the attributes of the most valuable 2009 Lincoln Bicentennial Cents so that you know what to look for in your pennies.
-For example, multiple factors like a coin's mint mark or its finish (satin or regular) can make a penny more rare than most, driving up its value.
+For example, multiple factors like a coin's mint mark or its finish (satin or regular) can make a penny rarer than most, driving up its value.

 - Examine your coins for mint errors or other irregularities that could increase their value.
 These attributes don't include simple dents or scratches that occurred after the coin was minted.

-- Research the most recent sale price of a specific coin, considering the date, your best estimate of the condition, mint marks and mint errors.
-You may have to get your coin graded by a trusted grading service like PCGS before you could sell it for a good price.
+- Research the most recent sale price of a specific coin, considering the date, your best estimate of the condition, mint marks, and mint errors.
+You may have to get your coin graded by a trusted grading service like PCGS before you can sell it for a good price.

 How to Buy and Sell 2009 Lincoln Bicentennial Cents